Was Someone In Your Family Struck By A Car?

-Pedestrian-vehicle accidents can occur in a variety of settings: rural, urban, and everywhere in between.
-In the state of Georgia, cars, trucks, and bicycles are considered vehicles.
-It is estimated that around 5,000 pedestrians are killed each year in the U.S. after being struck by a moving vehicle.
+Pedestrian-vehicle accidents can occur in a variety of settings: from rural to urban areas and everywhere in between.
+In Georgia, cars, trucks and bicycles are considered vehicles.
+It is estimated that around 5,000 pedestrians are killed each year in the U.S. after being struck by moving vehicles.

-And though cars and trucks account for over 75 percent of fatalities, cyclists colliding with pedestrians accounts for a considerable number of deaths as well.
+And, though cars and trucks account for over 75% of fatalities, cyclists colliding with pedestrians account for a considerable number of deaths as well.

 Most commonly, pedestrian accidents occur when a pedestrian is attempting to cross a road.
-However, accidents happen when a car leaves the roadway and strikes pedestrians who believe they are safe walking on the sidewalk.
+However, accidents also happen when cars leave the roads and strike pedestrians on sidewalks who believed they were safe.

-Depending on the speed and the size of the vehicle involved, injuries can vary in severity.
-The most common injuries are the head and legs.
-Pedestrians are struck on the legs, and – if they fall – they suffer head injuries when their head hits the pavement.
+Depending on the speed and size of the vehicle involved, injuries can vary in severity.
+The most commonly injured body parts are the head and legs.
+If a pedestrian is struck on the legs and falls, they can also suffer head injuries when their head hits the pavement.

-Driver negligence that can contribute to pedestrian-vehicle accidents includes:
+Acts of driver negligence that can contribute to pedestrian-vehicle accidents include: